Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

 We again observe no significant differences between simulations with feedback-only and those with both mechanisms.
 Thus, the nucleation feedback mechanism plays the primary role in achieving and maintaining biased MT polarity distributions in our model, and the checkpoint mechanism does not significantly impact the timing of these measures.
 Further, we find that most simulations achieve a fully-biased MT polarity distribution within 1 day of simulation, while all runs achieve full bias within 2 days, consistent with results from prior sections.

 We observe a much longer timescale for departing a fully-biased MT polarity distribution, with some simulations taking close to 5 days to depart from such a state.
-In our model, departing a fully-biased MT polarity distribution is only possible if a newly-nucleated MT is at a nucleation site with no other MTs crossing through at that time point.
+In our model, departing a fully-biased MT polarity distribution is only possible when nucleation feedback is implemented and if a newly-nucleated MT is at a nucleation site with no other MTs crossing through at that time point.
 Examples of such a departure can be observed in panels 2 and 3 of Supplementary Video 2.
 Given the robust spatial coverage of MT content, this is a rare event in our simulations, which points to the biological significance of similar robust MT coverage \textit{in vivo}.
 Therefore, fully-biased MT polarity distributions are relatively stable in our system.
-This long maintenance timescale also corresponds to the lifetime of model organisms such as the \textit{Drosophila} larva, which have an average lifespan of 5 days.
+This long maintenance timescale also corresponds to the average lifespan of the model organism \textit{Drosophila} larva.

 Finally, the timescale for simulations to return to the same polarity bias after departing from it is remarkably short, with most returning in just a few hours.
 These biased polarity distributions are thus relatively stable to perturbations in our model.
 Beyond the data represented in the figure, we also note that after reaching a fully-biased MT polarity, only $22\%$ of simulations of the feedback-only mechanism ever reach mixed $50\%$ polarity again, and $16\%$ do so for both mechanisms.
-Cumulatively, these statistics demonstrate that these mechanisms are sufficient to achieve fully-biased polarity, and that these biased polarity states are stable in our stochastic model system.
+Cumulatively, these statistics demonstrate that these mechanisms are sufficient to achieve fully-biased polarity, and that these biased polarity states are relatively stable in our stochastic model system.